yumingj/C2-Matching/README.md

 ## License and Acknowledgement

 This project is open sourced under MIT license.
-The code framework is mainly modified from [BasicSR](https://github.com/xinntao/BasicSR).
+The code framework is mainly modified from [BasicSR](https://github.com/xinntao/BasicSR) and [MMSR](https://github.com/open-mmlab/mmediting) (Now reorganized as MMEditing).
 Please refer to the original repo for more usage and documents.

 ## Contact